Holter monitor: Recorder

 The size of the recorder differs depending on the manufacturer of the device.
 The average dimensions of today's Holter monitors are about 110 × 70 × 30 mm, but some are only 61 × 46 × 20 mm and weigh 99 g.

 Most Holter Monitors monitor the ECG via two or three channels.
 Depending on manufacturer, different lead systems and numbers of leads are used; the number of leads may be minimised for patient comfort.
 Two or three channel recording has been used for a long time in the Holter monitoring history; 12-channel Holters were introduced later, using either the standard 12-lead electrocardiograph or the modified (Mason-Likar) exercise lead system.

 These Holter monitors can occasionally provide information similar to that of an ECG cardiac stress test examination.
 They are also suitable when analyzing patients after myocardial infarction.
 Recordings from these 12-lead monitors are of a significantly lower resolution than those from a standard 12-lead ECG, and in some cases have been shown to provide misleading ST segment representation, even though some devices allow setting the sampling frequency up to 1000 Hz for special-purpose examinations such as detection of "late potential".

 Another innovation is the inclusion of a triaxial movement sensor, which records the patient's physical activity and, on examination and software processing, extracts three movement statuses: sleeping, standing, or walking.
 Some modern devices can record spoken patient diary entries that can be listened to.

-We now also have a wireless Holter monitor available, with 1 to 3 channels, which allows heart rhythm continuous monitoring from 24 hours to 14 days, increasing the diagnostic yield.
+There are now wireless patch-style Holter monitors available, with 1 to 3 channels, enabling continuous monitoring from 24 hours to 14 days.